 Yemen is one of several Arab League countries that takes part in the boycott of travel to Israel.
 If you have any Israeli visas, passport stamps, arrival/departure cards, or Egyptian or Jordanian stamps issued on a border with Israel, you may be deported from Yemen.

-We recommend to book at least one night in Dubai both before and after Socotra flights.
-Dubai is an excellent photography destination and easy to explore on your own.
-Let us know if you would like to extend as a guided trip – if enough interest we will organise some amazing photography at Dubai’s top locations.
+We recommend to book at least one night in Abu Dhabi both before and after Socotra photography tour.
+Abu Dhabi is an excellent photography destination and easy to explore on your own.
+Let us know if you would like to extend as a guided trip – if enough interest we will organise some amazing photography at Abu Dhabi’s top locations.

 EmBark on this once-in-a-lifetime journey to Socotra island and Photograph this natural gem before it gets discovered by masses!